|

 Cravings

-and whenever you feel a craving for unnecessary food, use the card to say
+whenever you feel a craving for unnecessary food, say this prayer:

 PRAYER FOR WEIGHT